 Breast cancer is the most commonly diagnosed cancer in women and the second leading cause of death from cancer among women worldwide.
-As Breast Cancer Month nears, we share four facts you need to know about breast cancer, as well as how you can provide clarity and support to those affected by this challenging experience.
+As Breast Cancer Month nears, we share four facts you need to know about it, as well as how you can provide clarity and support to those affected by this challenging experience.

 While said disease typically affects women who are 50 years or older, breast cancer can happen at any age.
 Its incidence in younger women is still slow, but diagnoses under the age of 50 have increased in the past decades.
 This surge, according to this recent study, was driven by cancerous growth fueled by estrogen, with increased diagnoses of estrogen-receptor-positive tumors.